 A fee payable to the Commonwealth of Massachusetts in the amount of the entire annual fee established for such certificate by M.G.L. c.
 7, § 3B, plus any applicable surcharges.
 A schedule of asbestos and lead licensing fees and surcharges is available from any Department office upon request.
 A person applying for Licensure as an Asbestos Inspector and as an Asbestos Management Planner at the same time need pay only one fee.
-If the Director denies, revokes, suspends or refuses to renew a license for reasons specified in 454 CMR 28.15, the fee payment is not refundable.
+If the Director denies, revokes, suspends or refuses to renew a license for reasons specified in 454 CMR 28.16, the fee payment is not refundable.

 Renewal of an Asbestos Consultant License.
 An Asbestos Consultant license is valid for a period of one year.
 The Director may renew an Asbestos Consultant license, provided the current license holder makes written application for renewal or files for renewal electronically from the DLS webpage.
 Application for renewal should be made no later than seven calendar days before the expiration of the current license.
 The submission of a renewal application later than seven days before the expiration of the current license may result in renewal after the expiration of the current license.
-Said application for renewal must include submission of the items referenced at 454 CMR 28.07(5)(c)1 through 7, above, including a current certificate of refresher training in the discipline for which Licensure is sought, as specified at 454 CMR 28.0(5).
+Said application for renewal must include submission of the items referenced at 454 CMR 28.07(5)(c)1 through 7 above, including a current certificate of refresher training in the discipline for which Licensure is sought, as specified at 454 CMR 28.05(5).

 Delivery of Services by Certified Asbestos Consulting Service Providers and Asbestos Consultants.

 Requirement for Use of State-Of-The-Art Consultative Practices.
 Because of the highly diversified, technical nature of Asbestos Consulting Work, comprehensive requirements for the conduct of this work are not set forth in 454 CMR 28.00.
-Certified Asbestos Consulting Service Providers and Asbestos Consultants must ensure that the functions authorized at 454 CMR 28.07(1)(a)1 through , as applicable, are performed in accordance with the requirements of 454 CMR 28.00, applicable EPA asbestos standards and protocols, including 40 CFR Part 763, Subpart E, other applicable federal standards and in accordance with professional standards generally recognized as “state of the art” or “best practices” by the Asbestos Consulting industry and asbestos professional associations, and in accordance with current practices taught by Certified Training Providers.
-The Department has final determination as to what constitutes “Stae-Of-The-Art.”
+Certified Asbestos Consulting Service Providers and Asbestos Consultants must ensure that the functions authorized at 454 CMR 28.07(1) through (5), as applicable, are performed in accordance with the requirements of 454 CMR 28.00, applicable EPA asbestos standards and protocols, including 40 CFR Part 763, Subpart E, other applicable federal standards and in accordance with professional standards generally recognized as “state of the art” or “best practices” by the Asbestos Consulting industry and asbestos professional associations, and in accordance with current practices taught by Certified Training Providers.
+The Department has final determination as to what constitutes “State-Of-The-Art.”

 Requirement for Signing Entry/Exit Logs at Asbestos Response Action Worksites.
 Asbestos Consultants who enter the Work Area of an Asbestos Response Action must make the entries in the sign-in/out log specified at 454 CMR 28.10(4)(a)2 as a condition of Licensure.

 Maintenance, Submission and Retention of Records.
-Asbestos Consulting Service Providers, must maintain the records as indicated at 454 CMR 28.06(9) and make said records available to the Director upon request.
+Asbestos Consulting Service Providers, must maintain the records as indicated at 454 CMR 28.06(8) and make said records available to the Director upon request.
 Entities must provide photocopies of such records or documents within ten business days of receipt of a written request from the Director.
-Records and documents required to be kept by 454 CMR 28.12 must be retained for a period of 30 years from the date of project or activity completion.
-Entities or persons ceasing to do business, or relocating the principal place of business must so notify the Director in writing within 30 days of such event.
-The Director, on receipt of such notification may instruct that the records be surrendered to the Department, or may specify a repository for such records.
+Records and documents required to be kept by 454 CMR 28.15 must be retained for a period of 30 years from the date of project or activity completion.
+Entities or persons ceasing to do business or relocating the principal place of business must notify the Director in writing within 30 days of such event.
+The Director on receipt of such notification may instruct that the records be surrendered to the Department or may specify a repository for such records.
 The entity or person must comply with the Director's instructions within 60 days.